Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 How to Write a Great Blog Post Title (9 Quick Tips)

-So how do you come up with a great title for your blog post?
-And should you write the title before or after writing the blog post itself?
+So, how do you develop a great title for your blog post?
+And should you write the title before or after writing the blog post?

 1. Start the Title with Your Target Keyword Phrase

-It’s incredibly important to have your title in mind right from the start of your writing process, when you start doing keyword research and identifying possible topics to write about.
+It’s incredibly important to remember your title right from the start of your writing process when you start doing keyword research and identifying possible topics to write about.
 This makes it easy to match your post to the promise in your blog title.
-Of course, your title can (and probably will) change as you go along, but you want to start thinking about it as early on as you can.
+Of course, your title can (and probably will) change as you go along, but you want to start thinking about it as early as possible.

 When you’re doing keyword research for a new article, you might have a whole list of potential keywords in mind that could lead the charge for your piece.